Fact-checked by the ZeroinDaily editorial team

 Choosing a lamp with a warm-to-neutral color temperature (2700K to 4000K) during evening hours significantly reduces blue light output without requiring separate blue-light blocking accessories.
 Many top-rated lamps now include a dedicated “night mode” that automatically shifts to warmer tones after 6 PM.

-Managing screen time and digital tool usage is increasingly relevant — whether you’re using AI finance assistants or productivity platforms, long sessions demand proactive eye care strategies beyond just software settings.
+Managing screen time and digital tool usage is increasingly relevant, whether you are using AI finance assistants or productivity platforms, long sessions demand proactive eye care strategies beyond just software settings.

 Frequently Asked Questions